doocs/leetcode/solution/2500-2599/2566.Maximum Difference by Remapping a Digit/README_EN.md

 <strong>Input:</strong> num = 11891
 <strong>Output:</strong> 99009
 <strong>Explanation:</strong>
-To achieve the maximum value, Danny can remap the digit 1 to the digit 9 to yield 99899.
+To achieve the maximum value, Bob can remap the digit 1 to the digit 9 to yield 99899.
-To achieve the minimum value, Danny can remap the digit 1 to the digit 0, yielding 890.
+To achieve the minimum value, Bob can remap the digit 1 to the digit 0, yielding 890.
 The difference between these two numbers is 99009.
 </pre>